Results 6,001 to 6,020 of 21012

 10-06-2012, 11:08 PM #6001

 Played through Capsized.
 What a terrible game, right up there with Gish.
-It's baffling how it got such a positive WIT."Reason is the madness of the strongest"
+It's baffling how it got such a positive WIT.to wound the autumnal city.

 10-06-2012, 11:26 PM #6002

 I admit, the last few levels outstayed their welcome, I need to ask how did you play it?
 I played with a 360 pad, an when aiming suffered the mobility was vastly improved.

 - Join Date

 - Apr 2012

 The game was fun just messing around on pubs and lone-wolfing it.
 But now that I've found a friendly Australian Regiment, gosh is the game just amazing.
 Honestly, having more fun with my regiment doing line battles, sieges and just pubbing than I've had with any of those AAA amazing graphics games everyone buys.
 The steam sale has bumped the population up and now theres Aussie servers with 200+ people.
 And it seems like the population will stay even after the sale.

 Not only is the game amazing, but that community.
 I don't know of many other communities that are as great as Napoleonics (RPS obviously is great, but its not a community for one game, its for many)